turbot/steampipe-mod-azure-compliance/docs/index.md

 [HIPAA HITRUST 9.2](https://docs.microsoft.com/en-us/azure/governance/policy/samples/hipaa-hitrust-9-2) provides a combined set of predefined compliance and security best-practice checks for Health Insurance Portability and Accountability Act.

 [NIST SP 800-53 Revision 5](https://docs.microsoft.com/en-us/azure/governance/policy/samples/nist-sp-800-53-r5) defines the standards and guidelines for federal agencies to architect and manage their information security systems.

+[PCI DSS v3.2.1](https://learn.microsoft.com/en-us/azure/governance/policy/samples/pci-dss-3-2-1) applies to all entities that store, process, and/or transmit cardholder data.
+It covers technical and operational system components included in or connected to cardholder data.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.